 Why is the further development of the DAS important?

-The previously adopted policy documents for climate adaptation, especially the DAS, the APA and the Progress Report, have established suitable framework conditions to develop our ability to adapt to climate change (adaptive capacity) and strengthen it.
-Climate change is still a young and very dynamic policy and research field.
+The previously adopted policy documents for climate adaptation, especially the DAS, and the APA and the Progress Report, have established suitable framework conditions to develop and strengthen our ability to adapt to climate change (adaptive capacity).
+Climate change as a field of research has proven to be very dynamic.
 In order to take account of these dynamics, the DAS and the APA are constantly refined.

-Vulnerability assessment for Germany
+Vulnerability assessment for Germany 2015

 The vulnerability network, a network of 16 federal agencies and institutes supported by a scientific consortium, has assessed from 2011 to 2015 the vulnerability of Germany to climate change.
-The purpose was to prioritise the risks of climate change and the need for action at the federal level.
-For that purpose, existing regional and sectoral evaluations of climate change impacts and vulnerability studies were analysed.
-Furthermore, a methodology for a new cross-sectoral, nation-wide standardised vulnerability assessment was being developed.
+The purpose was to prioritize the risks of climate change and the need for action at the federal level.
+For that purpose, existing regional and sectoral evaluations of climate change impacts and vulnerability studies were analyzed.
+Furthermore, a methodology for a new cross-sectoral, nation-wide standardized vulnerability assessment was being developed.
 Using the vulnerability methodology, an interdisciplinary screening procedure identified those regions and systems across Germany that are particularly endangered by climate change.
 The results were discussed at the conference “Germany’s vulnerability to climate change” in June 2015 and published in November 2015.

-Other elements of the further development of the DAS
+Next steps for the further development of the DAS

 Important conditions for the further process of climate change adaptation in Germany are, inter alia, activities of the European Commission and the federal states.